|

 10% of the signs go up the last weekend before Election Day.

-9. On your last weekend, if you have used up all your signs, yank the first set of signs and re-erect them at your polling places the evening prior to Election Day.
+9. On your last weekend, if you have used up all your signs, yank

-10. Win or lose, pick up all signs no later than the weekend after the election.
+10. Win or lose, pick up all signs no later than the weekend after

-Click here for information on available signs and a friendly source.
+| Read another article on use of yard signs, click here Click here for information on available signs and a friendly source.

 Help spread the word, refer this page to a friend or associate, click here